ohansyah/goapishop/readme.md

 This project environment setting using viper. https://github.com/spf13/viper

-3. middleware & Router
+3. ROUTING
+this project using gorilla/mux for routing. https://github.com/gorilla/mux implements as package routes/handle_request.json

+4. MIDDLEWARE
 Middlewares are (typically) small pieces of code which take one request, do something with it, and pass it down to another middleware or the final handler.
-Some common use cases for middleware are request logging, header manipulation, or ResponseWriter hijacking. https://github.com/gorilla/mux.
+Some common use cases for middleware are request logging, header manipulation, or ResponseWriter hijacking.

 what this middleware do :
-    Xinsert log api to db
     token validation

-4. Log API and Queries
+5. Log API and Queries
-    X API - save log every api request and responds to tb token_log X Database - print log database
+    API - save log every api request and responds to tb token_log (responds.ResSuccess && responds.ResErr)
+    Database - print log database => main.go db.LogMode(true)
 ========================================================================
     => this comes to creating a production-grade application
 ========================================================================